-IMMS develops novel designer assistance system and smart models to design sensor and control chips for I4.0 applications
+IMMS developed smart models and tes methods for the design of sensor and control chips for I4.0 applications

 Conventional design methods are usually not sufficient for complex and individual designs